 The opensource GSLB.me Java client can be run on your server or device connected to the Internet via a dynamic IP address.
 When run from a crontab it periodically checks your dynamic IP address: when it changes, the client updates in real-time your FQDN.

-The dyndns2 protocol is also fully supported, and any compatible DDNS client can be used to update your dynamic records handled by GSLB.me.
+The dyndns2 protocol is also fully supported, and any DDNS client that uses the dyndns2 protocol can be used to update your dynamic records handled by GSLB.me.

 Dynamic DNS is a free feature: read the howto to get started.